 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's primary credit risk is associated with its Canadian cash balances, which are held through major Canadian financial institutions with high investment grade ratings.
+The Company's credit risk is primarily attributable to its cash.
 The Company limits exposure to credit risk by maintaining its cash with major financial institutions.